yourDM-tristan-j/ex03-threeintegersort/README.md

 and chose `New => C++ Source File`.

 Under **Name** fill in
-windchillindex (or any other name besides `main`).
+threeintegersort (or any other name besides `main`).
 CLion will add the extension, but by default adds the `.cpp` extension.
 All projects in this class will use the `.cc` extension.
 Select `.cc` in the **Type** drop-down and press **OK**.
-You should now see the file `windchillindex.cc` (or whatever you named the file) in the project explorer in the `src` directory.
+You should now see the file `threeintegersort.cc` (or whatever you named the file) in the project explorer in the `src` directory.

-Write your implementation of the `computerWindChillIndex` in here in the `edu::sbcc::cs140` namepspace.
+Write your implementation of the `sort` in here in the `edu::vcccd::vc::csv13` namepspace.

 #### main()